KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 * Install all the required packages from Window -> Package Manager and install AR Foundation and ARCore XR Plugin;
 ## Build of the application
 * Download this repo, unzip the package and open the "Sample Scene" file or clone this repo and import from Unity;
-* Click on File -> Build Settings and from the window opened switch platform clicking on Android and then Switch Platform;
+* Click on File -> Build Settings and from the open window switch platform clicking on Android and then Switch Platform;
 * Connect your mobile phone to the computer;
 * Choose your device from the Run Device section;
 * Click Build and Run;